 As Vaping Illnesses Rise, Doctors Warn Of Possible 'Irreversible Damage' To Lungs

-Nationwide people who vape continue to sicken with severe and unexplained lung illness, leaving doctors and patients concerned about both the acute and long-term effects of the injuries.
+Nationwide, people who vape continue to sicken with severe and unexplained lung illness, leaving doctors and patients concerned about both the acute and long-term effects of the injuries.

-The CDC announced Thursday there are now 530 confirmed or probable cases of lung injury associated with vaping, a jump from 380 cases reported last week.
+The Centers for Disease Control and Prevention announced Thursday that there are now 530 confirmed or probable cases of lung injury associated with vaping, a jump from 380 cases reported last week.
 Seven people have died.

 "We at CDC are very concerned about the occurrence of life-threatening illness in otherwise healthy, young people," said Dr. Anne Schuchat, the CDC's principle deputy director, during a call with reporters.